Quasimondo/RasterFairy/README.md

-# About RasterFairy-Py3

-This is a fork of the official RasterFairy that has Python 3 support.
-Since the official repo isn't maintained (there is an unmerged pull request for Python 3 from [April, 2017](https://github.com/Quasimondo/RasterFairy/pull/8)), I made a Python 3 compatible version on my own.

-Below is the README from the official RasterFairy repo.

 # RasterFairy
 The purpose of Raster Fairy is to transform any kind of 2D point cloud into a regular raster whilst trying to preserve the neighborhood relations that were present in the original cloud.
 A typical use case is if you have a similarity clustering of images and want to show the images in a regular table structure.